puppetlabs/puppet-docs/source/puppet/3.6/reference/services_apply.markdown

 [puppet.conf]: ./config_file_main.html
 [short_settings]: ./config_important_settings.html#settings-for-agents-all-nodes

 Puppet apply is an application that compiles and manages configurations on nodes.
 It acts like a self-contained combination of the puppet master and puppet agent applications.
-(For more info, see [Overview of Puppet's Architecture](./architecture.html).)
+For more info about Puppet's architecture, see [Overview of Puppet's Architecture](./architecture.html) --- in particular, read the note at the end about [differences and trade-offs between agent/master and puppet apply.](architecture.html#note-differences-between-agentmaster-and-puppet-apply)

 For details about invoking the puppet apply command, see [the puppet apply man page][man].